MilaNLProc/contextualized-topic-models/README.rst

 But remember that you can do zero-shot cross-lingual topic modeling only with the :code:`ZeroShotTM` model.
 See cross-lingual-topic-modeling_

-We also have :code:`Kitty`: an utility you can use to do a simpler human in the loop classification of your documents.
+We also have :code:`Kitty`: a utility you can use to do a simpler human in the loop classification of your documents.
 This can be very useful to do document filtering.
 It also works in cross-lingual setting and thus you might be able to filter documents in a language you don't know!